 Mahou Shoujo Lyrical Nanoha is an upgrade of Sailor Moon.
 Except that the first (undubbed) Sailor Moon season was at least funny.
 The main characters: a girl in the third grade (I don't know what that means in terms of age, but she looks six and so is probably fourteen) and a mongoose-like creature from another planet.
 It calls to Nanoha for help, and tells her to use its magic bead to fight three cloud-monsters.
 As she does this in the typical clueless anime bimbette way, the talking mongoose marvels at her power.
 After she defeats the cloud-monsters and they are reduced to crystals, the alien creature explains that it came from another world and that it is to blame for these monsters because it excavated the crystals that animate them (the flashback to the excavation shows a human boy, so, like Chibi-Usa's crush Pegasus, he's probably hiding in an animal form) and then, apparently, lost these crystals, so now Nanoha has to collect them all.
 Her secret weapon is a violet bead that, when "activated", changes into a wand with a heart, transforms her clothes into a dippy superheroine outfit and, while in battle mode, changes shape and function according to her thoughts.
 And it speaks English.
 It.
 Speaks.
 English.
 Arrrrgh.
 Luckily it does understand Nanoha's stammered Japanese.
 Just when it exceeded my Engrish tolerance and I walked out, another girl (the villain, or at least antagonist) was shown watching from the shadows, clearly very interested in those crystals, and holding a triangle that has the same function as the bead.
 And that also speaks English.

 Arakawa under the bridge is hilarious.
 Absolutely hilarious.
 I strongly recommend it.
 The main character is a the son of a rich businessman, who has been mercilessly taught self-reliance by his father - even as a young child, for every bit of childcare he received, daddy demanded payback - and so he makes it a point never to be indebted to anyone.
 As the series starts, he is standing on a bridge in his underpants, as a band of yobs just stole his pants and hung them high on a pylon.
 But hey, he's cool with it!
 It's not like there's anyone to see him here.
 Except for the girl fishing off the side of the bridge, who asks him in a deadpan way if he needs help getting his pants back.
 Eeek!
 No, it's all right, he can manage for himself and he doesn't want to owe her.
 He climbs the pylon and grabs the bit of clothing, but a metal part has broken off under his weight and he falls backwards into the river, now dragged down under its weight.
 The girl rescues him, and, of course, he demands to know how he can repay her.
 Since she doesn't need anything from him, she says, in a clueless way that makes one wonder if she even knows the meaning of the word, that he can be her lover.
 This means that the successful son of an important businessman will have to live under the bridge, just as she does, but: never be in debt to anyone!
 She says he'll need permission to live here from the mayor, and starts to splash the water.
 "Calling the mayor," is what she replies when he asks what she's doing.
 In response, a kappa rises from the water.
 The young man is pretty impressed, until he sees the zipper on the rubber suit.
 All new inhabitants get a name from the mayor - the girl's name is Nino, the mayor is simply Kappa, and the young man is named, to his dissatisfaction, Recruit - and then find themselves a place to live in the bridge's structure.
 Nino's "house" is a draughty room with a huge curtain for a door, and she has a "villa", with no walls at all, at the top of a huge supporting structure; "Recruit" manages to find quite a cosy living space inside one of these structures.
 At the welcoming party organized in his honour, he meets the neighbours: notably Hoshi, the man with a star for a head and the Ironheads, the two masked children in his care.
 Hoshi is incredibly jealous and keeps bugging him in subsequent episodes.
 They all seem to live in a fantasy world - Kappa thinks he's a kappa, Nino thinks she's from Venus - but nevertheless they are part of a completely self-reliant community, and the new arrival, who would otherwise have dismissed them as delusional bums, is constantly forced to re-evaluate himself.
-That the community extends beyond the bridge becomes clear when he is taken to a "church service" held by "Sister" - reality check, Christianity does not allow women to lead religious services, but it's okay because "Sister" is a big man in a nun's habit with a facial scar, a military past and his gun always at the ready - and later goes with this Sister to get some cake ingredients from a nearby farm run by Maria, an apparently sweet and innocent woman who loves to make remarks so nasty that even the outwardly emotionless Sister collapses and starts bleeding out of his scar.
+That the community extends beyond the bridge becomes clear when he is taken to a "church service" held by "Sister" - reality check, Christianity does not allow women to lead religious services (callback from 2024: that's changing), but it's okay because "Sister" is a big man in a nun's habit with a facial scar, a military past and his gun always at the ready - and later goes with this Sister to get some cake ingredients from a nearby farm run by Maria, an apparently sweet and innocent woman who loves to make remarks so nasty that even the outwardly emotionless Sister collapses and starts bleeding out of his scar.

 Hatsune Miku '39s Giving Day Concert was a filler in the programme, so once it was time for the next show, the concert was simply switched off midway.
 The special thing about this concert is that it featured Vocaloids: Sharon Apple, but for real.
 The Vocaloids are 3D computer animations plus voice simulation, like Poser dolls that can sing.
 I don't know how the voice simulation works and whether maybe a real person was doing all the singing, but the animation was impressive.
 Hatsune Miku is the name of the first Vocaloid, with the typical all-eyes-and-no-nose anime face and two long, long blue ponytails hanging down her back, and when she swung her arms back, the ponytails flowed around them like real hair.
 Idol singers are more like dancers in that their appearance and the way they prance over the stage matters more than their musical qualities, and this Vocaloid's voice was hard and unappealing and the songs uninteresting, except for one with staccato vocals at the beginning that went very well with her "robot girl" image.
 Still, the musicians seemed to be enjoying themselves and the crowd enthusiastically waved their lighters, even though they were just cheering at a hologram.
 The advantage of using a hologram being that the dancing and prancing is all done by computer, so no embarrassing slip-ups onstage, and the character can be altered at a whim: Miku cycled through a number of outfits and hairstyles during her part of the concert.
 Just before the concert was cut short, she made way for the second Vocaloid performer, a pink-haired girl with a lock hanging forward over one shoulder, whose voice was more melodious.
 There is a series of Vocaloids, each provided with a "personality" and back story, but although their idol-singing and attempts to make them seem like real people doesn't do anything for me, the technology that must have gone into them is pretty neat.